All Episodes

 Wake up and understand our kids will be in trouble if y'all put this crook in our White House.

-I say a crook.
+I said crook.

 Yes, I did.